codesuki/react-d3-components/README.md

                     .domain([0,200])
                     .range(['#fff','#000'])}
 ```
-The graph is responsive and adopt a viewBox strategy to resize the graph maintaining the proportions.
+The graph is responsive and adopts a viewBox strategy to resize the graph maintaining its proportions.
 We also adopt subSampling in order to maintain the graph rapresentation of the waveform.
 As it is now each bar needs to have a minimum width of 1px, as well as 1px space between to adjacent bars.
-In order to allow this, we subsample the data in input in order to have exactly  a maximum of width/2 elements.
+In order to allow this, we subsample the input data in order to have exactly a maximum of width/2 elements.

-Is therefore a good strategy select the width of the graph to be twice the length of the dataset. the viewBox responsiveness will then resize the graph to the width of the container.
+It is therefore a good strategy to select the width of the graph to be twice the length of the dataset.The viewBox responsiveness will then resize the graph to the width of the container.
-If otherwise the samples are less than the half of the space available we just display them with a width > 1px.
+If the samples are less than half of the space available we just display them with a width > 1px.
 Space between bars are increased in width as well.

 ![waveform](http://codesuki.github.io/react-d3-components/waveform.png)